gorilla/websocket/examples/echo/README.md

     $ go run client.go

 The server includes a simple web client.
-To use the client, open http://127.0.0.1:8080 in the browser.
-Click "Open" to open a connection to the server, "Send" to send a message to the server and "Close" to close the connection.
+To use the client, open http://127.0.0.1:8080 in the browser and follow the instructions on the page.